naev/naev/dat/naevpedia/lore/factions/empire.md

 The Empire is the backbone of modern civilization.
 Its governmental system is a mixture of a republic and a monarchy, with The Emperor presiding over all other powers of state.
 The Emperor delegates some of his power to the Imperial Council, consisting of 20 councilors who pass laws to be carried out by the Imperial bureaucracy which commands the Imperial army and governs the citizens.
-However, all of the councilors can be overruled by The Emperor.
+However, all the councilors can be overruled by The Emperor.
 From The Empire came the Great Houses, and they interact with the Imperial government through their respective liaisons.

 ## Organization